zetavg/chromium-website/site/Home/chromium-security/boringssl/contributing/index.md

-To roll BoringSSL create a changelist in the Chromium repository that modifies [src/DEPS](https://chromium.googlesource.com/chromium/src/+/HEAD/DEPS) and re-generates the gypi and asm files:
+To roll BoringSSL create a changelist in the Chromium repository that modifies [src/DEPS](https://chromium.googlesource.com/chromium/src/+/HEAD/DEPS) and re-generates the gn and asm files:

 *   Simple example: <https://codereview.chromium.org/866213002> (Just
             modifies DEPS):